Freight MCP vs CLI: Which Integration Drives More Density

 Automated booking from ERP events

-When your ERP marks an order as "ready to ship," a webhook triggers a script that calls warp quote, picks the cheapest option under your budget threshold, and calls warp book.
+When your ERP marks an order as "ready to ship," a webhook triggers a script that calls warp-agent quote, picks the cheapest option under your budget threshold, and calls warp-agent book.
 The shipment is booked before your logistics coordinator sees the order.
 Human only steps in for exceptions.

 Recurring lane automation